fpcorso/data-blog/content/2023-01-16-seaborn-scatterplot.md

 ## Creating Our First Scatterplot

-First, let's set up our imports and load in our data.
-For this first graph, we'll use some fake data showing some products and both their size and price.
+First, let's set up our imports and load our data.
+For this first graph, we'll use fake data showing products and their size and price.

 ```python
 import pandas as pd